leadond/onboarding-saas/PRODUCTION_READINESS_REPORT.md

 ## 🎉 **Conclusion**

-**OnboardKit has successfully achieved 100% flagship status** and is ready for production deployment.
+**Onboard Hero has successfully achieved 100% flagship status** and is ready for production deployment.
 All 21 enterprise-grade features are implemented, tested, and functional.
 The application builds successfully, runs without critical errors, and provides a comprehensive solution for client onboarding.

 **Recommendation:** ✅ **PROCEED WITH PRODUCTION DEPLOYMENT**

 ---

 *Report generated on August 15, 2025*
-*OnboardKit Flagship Platform v1.0.0*
+*Onboard Hero Flagship Platform v1.0.0*